 - deal with a qualifying emergency related to the military.5

-While your employer cannot require a doctor’s note, they can request a certification from the healthcare provider that treated you or your family member.6 Such a certification must include at least:
+While your employer cannot require a doctor’s note, they can request a certification from the healthcare provider who treated you or your family member.6 Such a certification must include at least:

 - the date that the serious health condition started,